spiralgang/aichat/README.md

 # aichat
 ## aichat is a complete aichat CLI agent for Termux/Android 16 that replaces every Google reference with open-source and free-tier alternatives.
-Let me plan this out and build it systematically.
-Let me build this comprehensive AI chat agent for Termux.
-I'll start with the core architecture.
+Built this comprehensive AI chat agent for Termux.

 # ✅ Complete — aichat 2.0 is Ready for Termux/Android 16